rianvdm/manager-README/README.md

 For synchronous meetings I prefer a clear agenda and outcomes, as well as a pre-read (if available).

 I might sometimes send emails during off-hours.
 It will usually be a relevant article I read, or a thought about a thing we’re doing next week.
-I have zero expectations that you will respond in off-hours.
+I have zero expectations that you will respond during off-hours.
 This is not some kind of test, I really do mean that.

 # Decision-Making Style